pinobatch/numism/docs/roadmap.md

 "Continue" is a conventional test framework.
 It runs the 10 tests that make up a stage and displays their results.
-I set out during this sprint to fill the majority of stages 1 and 2 with coins, and with 19 out of 20 complete, I believe I succeeded.
+I set out during this sprint to fill the majority of stages 1 and 2 with coins, and once I filled 19 out of 20 on Game Boy, I felt ready to proceed to the NES.

-1. GB: Make instruction timer
+1. Find 3 more No$nes misbehaviors
-2. NES: Design title screen
+2. Get NESten running
-3. NES: fill passbits by actually running tests associated with coins
+3. Run Blargg tests in NESticle
-4.
+4. Run Blargg tests in loopyNES
-5.
+5. Run Blargg tests in NESten
-6.
+6. Find 8 misbehaviors in NESticle, loopyNES, and NESten
-7.
+7. Turn these misbehaviors into coins
 8.
 9.
-10.
+10. NES: Design title screen
-11.
+11. GB: Make instruction timer
-12.
+12. NES: Make instruction timer

 Cels
 ----